American Ringtail Cat Breed Info: Pictures, Care, Traits & Facts

 Are American Ringtail Cats Good for Families? 👪

 American Ringtails do very well in family settings.
 They’re fantastic companions and thrive in households with children.
-It’s best to wait until any young children are a little older before adopting a Ringtail into your home.
-While they’re not fragile by any stretch of the imagination, older children will know how to read warning signals and treat their pets.
+It’s best to wait until any young children are a little older before bringing a Ringtail into your home.
+While they’re not fragile by any stretch of the imagination, older children will know how to read warning signals and how to properly treat their pets.

-Ringtails are a very flexible breed and will get along in households with other cats and dogs, provided the introduction is done correctly and isn’t rushed.
-It’s best to socialize your Ringtail with other family pets from a very young age as, with most cats, they can become territorial of their space.
+The Ringtail is a flexible breed and will get along in households with other cats and dogs, provided the introductions are done correctly and aren’t rushed.
+It’s best to socialize your Ringtail with other family pets from a very young age; as with most cats, they can become territorial of their space.

 Once they can tolerate each other, you can start letting them loose in your home at the same time.
 Keep an eye on them and proceed with caution.
 If aggressive behavior starts up, go back to keeping them separate until they can live harmoniously.